Portrait of Robert Whitfield Falconer (1885-1916).

 Family History Research

+Family History research is a fascinating topic.
 We are a team of specialist historical researchers with expertise in researching family history.
 We present our research in bespoke illustrated, recycled card folders with individual pages so you can build your family history in small steps.
 Discovering Heritage also produces individually designed family trees and individual ancestor profiles.

 Family History Appraisal

 We have been researching the story of Robert Whitfield Falconer who lost his life in France in the First World War.
 This family history research arose through our interest in our local community, the suburb of Gosforth, Newcastle upon Tyne.
 Although not strictly a piece of family history research this appraisal demonstrates the volume and detail of information that can be discovered about a family member within a relatively short period of time.
 Robert’s memory lives on through his generous posthumous gift of two bells to Gosforth All Saints Parish Church.

 Visitors to All Saints church in Gosforth may notice a memorial plaque that reads

 ‘To The Glory of God and in the memory of Lieut.
 Robert Whitfield Falconer, 16th Northumberland Fusiliers, one of the original bellringers of this church who fell at Thiepval, France, 1 July 1916, aged 31 years.
 In his will, he made provision for two new bells to be added to the existing peal in the tower’.